• Skip to primary navigation

 Some dogs are very tolerant in their ability to navigate an ever changing routine, like dogs who live in camper vans.

 In contrast, some dogs do not adjust that well.
-If there isn't structure in their routine, they may feel clingy towards the person who takes care of them in a way that does not facilitate trust and confidence.
+If there isn't structure in their routine, they may feel clingy towards the person who takes care of them.

 Now, let's talk about some tips to help your clingy dog!